MaggiTheAnalyst/Bike-Sales-Dashboard/README.md

 # Bike-Sales-Dashboard
 I have designed and implemented a comprehensive Excel project, which includes the development of multiple dashboards and tables for advanced data analysis.
 The project involves a structured approach across various stages, such as data processing, data cleaning, and data visualization.

+## Project Objective
+The Bike Sales Company aims to develop an interactive and comprehensive dashboard to analyze customer demographics, buying behavior, and other relevant factors that impact bike sales.